Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (5): 645-652.DOI: 10.15541/jim20250373

 • Supported by:

-Abstract: Ortho-para hydrogen conversion catalyst (OPC) is one of the key materials in large-scale hydrogen liquefaction projects.
-In recent years, research has primarily focused on enhancing the low-temperature catalytic activity of existing systems, while the accurate measurement of para-hydrogen content has become the foundation of such studies.
-However, only a limited number of studies and relevant industry standards have reported on the testing accuracy and reliability of para-hydrogen analysis, and reports on the batch preparation process remain scarce.
-Optimizing these processes to guide mass production is particularly crucial for reducing reliance on imported catalysts.
-This study explores both the catalytic testing analysis and the optimization of mass production processes for OPC.
-It not only demonstrates the stability and high measurement accuracy of the experimental results obtained from the self-developed testing platform, but also identifies the optimal mass production process combination to maximize yield through a comprehensive comparison of catalytic performance and mechanical strength.
-Furthermore, process optimizations such as low-temperature activation, particle size optimization, and secondary washing are implemented to produce catalysts with superior catalytic activity.
+Ortho-para hydrogen conversion catalyst (OPC) is one of the key materials in large-scale hydrogen liquefaction projects.
+In recent years, research primarily focuse on enhancing low-temperature catalytic activity of existing systems, while accurate measurement of para-hydrogen content has become the foundation of such studies.
+However, only a limited number of studies and relevant industry standards have reported the testing accuracy and reliability of para-hydrogen analysis, and the optimization of batch preparation process, all of which could not meet the requirement of domestic industrial development to reduce reliance on imported catalysts.
+This study explores both catalytic testing analysis and optimization of mass production processes for OPC, demonstrates the stability and high measurement accuracy of the experimental self-developed testing platform, and identifies the optimal mass production process combination to maximize yield through comprehensive comparison on catalytic performance and mechanical strength.
+Furthermore, process optimizations such as low-temperature activation, particle size optimization and secondary washing are implemented to produce catalysts with superior catalytic activity.
 The results show that the self-developed catalyst 2# with primary crushing, sieving through a 0.8 mm sieve, washing and low-temperature activation exhibits approximately 3.4% higher catalytic performance than imported catalysts at a space velocity of 1.2 L/(min·mL), with corresponding conversion rate and reaction rate constant (k value) approximately 7.42% and 25.78% higher, respectively.
-This study demonstrates that the self-developed catalysts with excellent performance can be achieved through batch preparation, providing critical support for domestic substitution.
+This study provides a kind of self-developed catalyst with excellent performance for domestic substitution through optimizing batch preparation.